|Name||陕西 (shǎn xī) ['Shanzhou' 'west'] Old Name Shensi WG|

 |GDP||46,928 (7.07 %) [16th]|

-Shaanxi (the double 'a' indicates a different vocal tone than its neighbor Shanxi) is one of the provinces where Chinese culture had its birth.
+Shaanxi (the double 'a' indicates a different vocal tone that distinguishes it from its confusingly names neighbor Shanxi) is one of the provinces where Chinese culture had its birth.
 It is one of only a few provinces named after a specific place, Shanzhou is a city in Henan, so ‘Shaanxi’ is west of Shanzhou.
-There is a distinct north-south divide the north is rather dry while in the south the mountains catch more rain and there is more vegetation.
+There is a distinct north-south divide with the north fairly dry while in the south the mountains catch more rain and there is more vegetation.

 Hominid remains in Shaanxi go back as far as 1.15 million years with Lantian Man ➚ found south east of Xi'an.
 More modern archaeological remains of the Banpo Culture ➚ dating back 6,000 years were found close to Xi'an; here a whole community has been unearthed showing their round timber houses, a cemetery, pottery kilns and storage pits.
 The site demonstrates how settlement began on the rich alluvial soils along the Huang He (Yellow River) and Wei rivers.
 The mythical founders of China Yandi and Huangdi (Yellow Emperor) are both reputed to have lived in Shaanxi.
 It was home to the tribes that formed the Zhou and Qin dynasties and there are many archaeological treasures of ancient China.
 In the ancient Zhou dynasty China's capital was at Hao which is near to present day Xi'an.

-In the following Qin dynasty Shaanxi's capital moved to Xianyang just to the west of Xi'an.
+In the following Qin dynasty the Imperial capital moved to Xianyang just to the west of Xi'an.
 Xianyang boasts a museum containing a Han dynasty miniature version of the terracotta army.
 Nearby is the full sized version, the world famous Qin Terracotta warriors at the Imperial tombs just east of modern Xi'an.
 The provincial capital city of Xi'an stands on the site of Chang'an; another ancient capital of China and for a long while the largest city in the world with over a million people within its city walls.
+To provide access by boat a canals was built at this time alongside the treacherous Wei and Yellow Rivers - two thousand years ago.
 Much later on, after the fall of the Tang, continual incursions from the north drove people further south and east.
 The ancient over-land Silk Road that led to Chang'an, lost its strategic importance as transport by sea became more competitive.
 Xi'an has city walls built in the Ming dynasty an impressive 35 feet [11 meters] high and 40 feet [12 meters] wide.

 Within the great city walls of Xi'an there are the Big ➚ and Little Goose Pagodas ➚; Stele Forest ➚ and a Great Mosque ➚ for tourists to visit.
 The Big Goose Pagoda (大雁塔 dà yàn tǎ) dates back to 652 originally built with five stories now expanded to seven, it housed the famous Buddhist scriptures brought from India by Xuanzang.
+It is built in brick, but incredibly without any cement between the layers.
 The Little Goose Pagoda stands in the grounds of the Jianfu Temple.

 Xi'an has a Stele forest contains thousands of inscribed stones with fine calligraphy some dating back thousands of years.
 For centuries students of the great masters took rubbings of the calligraphy so they could study them, the first form of printing.
 Also worth a visit is the fascinating early Christian church turned Buddhist temple Daqin Pagoda ➚ (Daqin 大秦) is an old Chinese name for the Roman Empire).
 At the center of Xi'an are the ancient Bell and Drum Towers, these towers announced dawn and dusk respectively each day.